arunimshukla/Best-DeFi-Security-Practices/README.md

 ## On-chain Suspicious Activity Tracking:

-On-chain activity tracking bots are used to detect mission critical actions, or state changes (malicious transactions) in smart contracts, such as external function call, re-entrancy calls and alert teams through custom notifications to take necessary action on time.
+On-chain activity tracking bots are used to detect mission-critical actions, or state changes (malicious transactions) in smart contracts, such as external function call, and re-entrancy calls and alert teams through custom notifications to take necessary action on time.

 ### Options to Consider: